kozmod/oniontx/Readme.md

 The utility for transferring transaction management of the stdlib to the service layer.

 ## Example
+Execution different repositories with the same `sql.DB` instance
 ```go
 type RepositoryA struct {
 	db *sql.DB